robbieawest/SoftHaskell/README.md

 ## File Structure

-The file structure follows the default cabal file structure, where the main directory contains a CHANGELOG.md, a README.md, a SoftHaskell.cabal file, an /app/ folder where the source files are contained, and a /videos/ folder where the sample output is given.
+The file structure follows the default cabal file structure, where the main directory contains a CHANGELOG.md, a README.md, a SoftHaskell.cabal file, an /app/ folder where the source files are contained, and a /videos/ folder where the sample output is given as gifs.

 This program uses multiple source files:
 Main.hs (Constains the main :: IO() function) \